drkplaya777/learn_tdd/deploy_tools/fun_facts.md

 # TDD Facts
 -----------

+* **For POST requests, make sure you test both the valid case and the invalid case**

 * **If test doesn't raise an exception, write a short comment as to why**

 * **Sometimes you should write a test for your stupidity**